lcsirmaz/entropy-rules/DFZ/README.md

 The [Zhang-Yeung inequality](http://www.cs.cornell.edu/courses/cs783/2007fa/papers/ZYnonShannon.pdf)
 has been added as inequality number 0.
 Inequalities are rewritten using natural coordinates, occasionally permuted using the *a &harr; b* and *c &harr; d* symmetries.
-The *copy strings* are the original onw follows by the index of the normalized and extended ones.
+The *copy strings* are the original ones followed by the index of the corresponding normalized and extended copy string.
 Recall that the &quot;over&quot;
-sets must be *flats* (i.e., closed for direct consequences); and the initial *abcd* distribution can be assumed to have the property that each variable is determined by the other three.
+sets must be *flats* (i.e., closed for direct consequences); and in the initial *abcd* distribution the three-element subsets are *not* flats.

 #### Interpreting the MOLP solutions